sethupavan12/Mongo-RAG-MCP/README.md

 # 🚀 MongoDB RAG MCP Demo

-An AI-powered document analysis system showcasing the power of **MongoDB Atlas Vector Search** and **Model Context Protocol (MCP)** — built for the MongoDB & GitLab Hackathon 2024.
+An AI-powered document analysis system showcasing the power of **MongoDB Atlas Vector Search** and **Model Context Protocol (MCP)** — built for the AI in Action by GCP 2025.

 ---